 01 Practicing classical Japanese dance in the 21st century: Balancing the demands of being a career woman and continuing the family legacy | Ume Nakamura (Part2)

-Ume-san, the daughter of Nakamura-style Japanese dance that has been around since the 1700s, and the second generation Nakamura Umebuchi of the 8th generation Iemoto.
-In the first part, we talked about the origins of a dancer and the reasons for continuing a company employee.
-In the second half, I will go further and ask about the future that I want to create in the future.
+Ume-san is the daughter of Nakamura-style Japanese dance that has been around since the 1700s, and the second generation Nakamura Umeya of the 8th generation Iemoto (master of the school).
+In the first part of this interview, we talked about the origins of a dancer and the reasons for continuing a career as a corporation employee.
+In the second part, we will go further and ask about the future that she want to create.

 What kind of dancer do you want to become?

-Those who are in this world are only professionals who are engaged in art and are always refined.
+Most of people in this field are professionals who are engaged in the practice and always working on to improve their performance.
 Those people must remain in the future.
-You can do good tricks because you're addicted.
+They are so into the world that they perform so well.
 Traditional arts are passed down.
-My closest presence is my mother.
+The closest example for me is my mother.

 It may not be the same way as my mother, but the desire to improve the world of dance is the same, and my respect for dance remains the same.
-I'm still dancing while I'm still working, but eventually I'm going to be my main business and make a decent money-making business and I want to tell people who have never known dance before.
+At this moment I am still dancing while I'm working, but eventually the dancing is going to be my main business and would like to tell the story to people who were never reached before.

-Is there anything you want to do or want to do to improve the world of dance?
+Is there anything you want to do or you are doing to improve the world of dancing?

-Every time, I think that there must be nothing to say.
-Even if the way you communicate is different, the way you feel is different depending on the person.
+Every time I talk to people, I always think that there is no single answer that it has to be told in certain way.
+Even if the way I communicate is different, the way people feel is different to each other.
 Otherwise, the world of dance will disappear.

-In fact, there are many dances and songs that you can love if you know them.
+In fact, there are many dance and music pieces that I am sure people would love once they know them.

 Isn't this content that is quite a movie or drama now?
-What's more, in this performance, dojoji is performed in various versions.
-For example, Kirishidan Dojoji.
-This is what Kirishitan will perform as if it were a story.
+What's more, in this performance, Dojoji is performed in various versions such as Kirishidan Dojoji.

-Every dance has meaning, and it is related to various things.
+Every dance performance has its own meaning, and it is related to various things.
 There are many ways to enjoy it, and I want it to be something that you see and do in everyday life, not in a world with a high threshold.
-Of course, it's not just about dancing.
+Of course it's not just about dancing.
 I think this is true for the entire Japanese culture.

 [Nakamura-style Japanese dance]

-A style inspired by the third generation Nakamura Shikan, a kabuki actor who was active during the Bunka and Bunsei periods.
+A style originated in the third generation Shikan NAKAMURA, a kabuki actor who was famous during the Bunka and Bunsei periods.

-The feature is that the actors of Kabuki's Narikomaya have inherited the original family from generation to generation, and the emphasis is placed on the main line of Kabuki-sho.
-Since 2012, the second daughter of the first generation, Nakamura Umebuchi, has succeeded the family.
-Fukusuke Nakamura, the 9th generation, and Sosuke Nakamurahashi, the 3rd generation (as of October 2016)
+The feature is that the actors of Kabuki's Narikomaya have inherited the original family from generation to generation, and the emphasis is placed on the mainstream of Kabuki performances.
+Since 2012, the second daughter of the first generation, Umeya NAKAMURA, has succeeded the family.
+Fukusuke NAKAMURA, the 9th generation, as the head of the school and Hashinosuke NAKAMURA, the 3rd generation (Shikan NAKAMURA, the 8th generation as of October 2016), as an advisor.